emory-libraries/emory-libraries.github.io/_posts/2016-06-13-bringing-your-maps-into-focus.md

 Finally, like the examples above, we used [Leaflet](http://leafletjs.com/) to display the maps in the browser overlaid on a modern street map.

 ## What We Did *Wrong*
 Our first problem was that the GeoTIFF is a high resolution image.
-We were squeezing a 5,931 x  5,779 pixel image into a 326 x 276 pixel box.
-There's just too much data.
+In the first example on this page, we were squeezing a 5,931 x 5,779 pixel image (the full resolution) into a 326 x 276 pixel box (for the zoom level shown above).
+There’s just too much data to display clearly.
 Notice that if you zoom all the way in to our original example, the map looks great.

 <a class="jsbin-embed" href="http://jsbin.com/jinure/embed?output&height=500px">JS Bin on jsbin.com</a>
 <script src="http://static.jsbin.com/js/embed.min.js?3.35.12"></script>